 King Rama I (1782-1809) with the help of Brahmins, scholars and poets composed the Thai version of the Ramayan.
 It is called Ramakian – the honour of Rama.
 He also built the temple of Emerald Buddha in his grand palace.
 The walls of the temple compound are decorated in murals telling the story of Ramakian in its entirety.

 King Vajiravudh, Rama VI (1910-1925), was a scholar well versed in Sanskrit and Hindu literature, including Ramayan and Mahabharat.
 He wrote plays on Kalidasa’s Sakuntala and King Harsha’s Priyadarshika, the tales of King Nala and Princess Damyanti.
 King Bhumibol Adulyadet, Rama IX (1946-2016) was the patron of the first Thai Buddhist temple built in India at Bodh Gaya.
 This was as part of the celebrations in 1956 marking 2500 years of Buddhism.
-He also wrote a book called, The Story of Mahajanaka, Father Of Lord Rama.
+He also wrote a book called,

 The current king, Maha Vajiralongkorn Rama X was crowned in 2019.
 His coronation was conducted by Brahmin priests who are well versed in Sanskrit and Tamil language.
 This link of the Buddhist kings of Thailand to South India’s Chola dynasty goes back to the 11th Century.